RamezIssac/django-erp-framework/docs/source/tutorial/tutorial_1.rst

 1. we `extends` from `erp_framework/change_form.html'`
    This enables us to change themes of your Django ERP framework dashboard rather easily.
 You can read more about :ref:`theming`

-2. we use :func:`$.ra.smartParseFloat` in the javascript.
+2. we use :func:`$.erp_framework.smartParseFloat` in the javascript.
    This is a custom convenience function to handle strings or empty value when numbers are expected (in which case `value` result would be `NaN`.
    If you want to try just replace smartParseFloat with normal `parseFloat` and enter a string or make empty the quantity and/or price field.